SGM GOAL / Materials Science and Engineering

 2014–present: Designer at HOWL in Stockholm

-After college, I went abroad on an Erasmus exchange (2010–2011) to Denmark to do a DUETI.
+After graduating from the IUT, I went abroad on an Erasmus exchange (2010–2011) to Denmark to pursue a DUETI.
 During that year, I was able to learn English and deepen my knowledge of design.
-It was a culturally enriching experience.
+This experience was culturally enriching.

-I then went on to study for a Master's degree in Digital Design at the ISD in Valenciennes.
+I then went on to pursue a Master’s degree in Digital Design at the ISD in Valenciennes.

-During these three years, I developed my knowledge of 3D software.
-I discovered rendering software that allows you to create realistic images from 3D models.
+Over the course of those three years, I developed my skills in using 3D software.
+I discovered rendering software that allows for the creation of realistic images based on 3D modeling.

-My passion for international work has not left me, and I am currently doing an internship in Sweden at Howl Studio.
-I am in charge of 3D modeling for various objects created within the studio.
+My passion for international work hasn’t waned; I’m currently doing an internship in Sweden at Howl Studio.
+I’m in charge of 3D modeling for various objects created within the studio.

-My DUT SGM (technical university diploma in 3D modeling) allows me to discuss with designers the processes that will be used for future production.
-I act as a link between the engineers and the marketing manager.
+My DUT in SGM allows me to discuss with designers the processes that will be used for future production.
+I serve as the link between the engineers and the marketing manager.”

-Lucile – 2010: Composite Calculation Engineer, SAFRAN ENGINEERING SERVICES
+Lucile – 2010: Composite Design Engineer, SAFRAN ENGINEERING SERVICES

-After the DUT, I enrolled atthe Ecole Nationale Supérieure des Arts et Industries Textiles (ENSAIT)in Roubaix, where I was able to acquire additional skills and improve my knowledge of composites.
+After the DUT, I enrolled atthe Ecole Nationale Supérieure des Arts et Industries Textiles (ENSAIT)in Roubaix, where I was able to acquire additional skills and deepen my knowledge of composites.

-During my engineering studies and DUT, I had the opportunity to do internships in different positions (production, quality, and R&D), which allowed me to better visualize what interested me.
+Both at engineering school and during my DUT, I had the opportunity to complete internships in various roles (production, quality, or R&D), which helped me better understand what interested me.

-I was hired after my final year projectat Safran Engineering Services, in the Composite Innovations department.
-I now work as an aeronautical design engineer with dual expertise in calculation and textiles.
-I continue to use the knowledge I acquired during my DUT.
+I was hired following my final-year projectat Safran Engineering Services, in the Composite Innovations department.
+I now work as a design engineer in the aerospace sector with dual expertise in calculations and textiles.
+I continue to draw on the knowledge I gained during my DUT.

-One of the advantages of the DUT SGM in Nîmes is that it provides a wide range of knowledge over the course of two years, allowing everyone to find their specialty.
-In addition, it is a program that allows you to meet professionals and prepares you for the working world.The SGM program offered by the IUT in Nîmes provided me with a varied education and introduced me to materials engineering, a field in which the SGM program at the IUT had already taught me many fundamental concepts.Skills in metallurgy and sample preparation and analysis (although I admit that I should have paid more attention in this subject, which is certainly quite difficult, but remains the basic family of materials, especially in my current field of activity).
+One of the strengths of the SGM DUT program in Nîmes is that it provides a broad range of knowledge over the course of two years, allowing each student to find their specialty.
+Furthermore, it’s a program that enables you to meet professionals and prepares you for the working world.The SGM program offered by the IUT in Nîmes allowed me, through its varied curriculum, to pursue a career as a materials engineer—a field to which the SGM program at the IUT had already introduced me through a wide range of fundamental concepts.Skills in metallurgy and sample preparation and analysis (though I admit I should have paid closer attention to this subject, which is certainly quite challenging but remains the foundational branch of materials science—especially in my current field of work).

-I also really enjoyed the damage analysis modules (even more so since starting my apprenticeship, as I have retained some of the basic concepts), the module on magnetic properties, and all of the modules on composites (practical and tutorial sessions) with the lecturers from Materials Engineering."
+I also really appreciated the damage analysis module (even more so since starting my apprenticeship, as I’ve retained some of the basic concepts), the one on magnetic properties, and all the modules on composites (lab and tutorial sessions) with the instructors from Materials Engineering.”

 Justine – 2009: Assistant Project Manager,RCP Design Global

-One of the strengths that led to my hiring was my cross-disciplinary background and the fact that I had studied materials, which gave me an "expert" approach to software design.
+One of the key factors in my hiring was my cross-disciplinary background and the fact that I had studied materials, which allowed me to take an “expert” approach to software design.

-I had always wanted to work in industrial design, and now I'm doing just that, and I'm delighted! "
+I had always wanted to work in industrial design, and now I’m doing just that—and I’m thrilled! “

 Pascal – 2005: Sales Area Manager – Southern France, TESA SAS

-2015 to present: Sales Manager, Industry, Southern Region – TESA France
+2015–present: Sales Manager for the Industrial Sector, Southern France Region – TESA France

-"The DUT SGM is much more than a tool in my everyday work; it is more of a real culture that allows me to navigate between the different types of jobs and services that I encounter every day in my life as a sales representative.
-From the design office to quality control, through to methods and industrialization services, all issues can be broken down and exploited, making it much easier to convey information to non-technical contacts that may initially seem difficult to grasp.
+“The DUT in General Management is much more than just a tool in my day-to-day work; it’s really a way of thinking that allows me to navigate the various types of roles and departments I encounter every day in my sales career.
+From the design office to quality control, through methods and industrialization departments, every issue becomes clear and actionable, making it much easier to convey information to non-technical counterparts that might initially seem difficult to grasp.”

 Christophe – 2000: Purchasing Manager, ARDAH

-Responsible for sales of aluminum and tinplate aerosol cans.
+Sales Manager for aluminum and tinplate aerosol cans.
 Key account management.

-"For several years, I have been in direct contact with major players in the cosmetics, perfume, luxury goods, automotive, and nuclear industries to meet the needs expressed by these clients.
-Understanding and anticipating their expectations and justifying the technical choices proposed are skills I have acquired throughout my professional career.
-But the IUT is certainly the first technical step that lays the foundations for these skills, which then just need to be developed and capitalized on through professional experience.
-When I entered the IUT, my only goal was to graduate with a two-year degree.
-Today, after 10 years in technical sales, my status has evolved over time and, looking back, I realize how lucky I was to have made the right choices at the right time, including enrolling at the IUT SGM in Nîmes.
-Thank you to the teaching teams at the IUT SGM and ESIEC.
+“For several years now, I have been working directly with major players in the cosmetics, fragrance, luxury goods, automotive, and nuclear industries… to address the needs expressed by these clients.
+Understanding and anticipating their expectations, and justifying the proposed technical choices are skills I’ve acquired throughout my professional career.
+But the IUT is certainly the first technical step that lays the foundation for these skills, which then need only be developed and capitalized on through professional experience.
+When I entered the IUT, my sole goal was to graduate with a two-year degree.
+Today, after 10 years in technical-sales roles, my status has evolved over time, and looking back, I realize I was fortunate to have made the right choices at the right time—including the decision to enroll at the IUT SGM in Nîmes.
+Thank you to the faculty at the IUT SGM and ESIEC.”

 Packaging